 As the tissues mature, different defects can be found in the monolayer, which are intrinsic features of the homeostatic state.
 Present on all substrates and the first to appear are scars associated with extrusion events (Fig. 18), in which cells are ejected from the tissue.
-The characteristic size of these defects is 20-40 μ m.
-The tissue repairs these scars, often by divisions of neighbouring cells.
+The characteristic size of these defects is $20-40 \ \mu m$.
+The tissue repairs these scars, often by division of neighboring cells.

-About 8 days and after seeding, cells deposit a significant amount of their own extracellular matrix.
-This induces local inhomogneities in adhesiveness, and the appearance of different types of defects on the
+About 8 days after seeding, cells deposit a significant amount of their own extracellular matrix, which induces local inhomogeneities in adhesiveness and the appearance of different types of defects on the monolayer in the central (oldest) compartment of the colony.
+Furthermore, we observe a drop of the average density and significant inhomogeneity in cell and nuclei structures.